 11:00 Adaptive Reuse in Hospitality: The Kimpton Gray Hotel

-Go behind the scenes as a 120-year old high-rise (one of the firsts by the godfather of the skyscraper, architect William Lebaron Jenney) undergoes a full gut renovation.
-Gain insights into innovative adaptive reuse solutions that emphasize effective ways to save, salvage and restore centenarian spaces.
-Discover strategies for melding modern interiors into historic backdrops and greening the interior environment with energy efficient mechanicals and fixtures, LED lighting and smart controls without disturbing the patina of the building or the surrounding community.
+Go behind the scenes as a 120-year old Chicago high-rise (one of the firsts by the “father of the American skyscraper”, architect William Le Baron Jenney) undergoes a full gut renovation.
+Gain insights into innovative adaptive reuse solutions that emphasize effective ways to save, salvage, and restore centenarian spaces.
+Discover strategies for melding modern interiors into historic backdrops and greening the interior environment with energy efficient building systems, lighting and materials, and smart controls, without disturbing the architectural patina.

 11:30 Fitwel: Building Social Sustainability

 Explore opportunities for social sustainability within the hospitality marketplace in a conversation with an experienced Sustainability Professional from WeWork and the Center for Active Design.

 12:00 The Science Behind Health and Wellbeing